cosmic-zip/maidz/README.md

 To keep your ISP and possible MITM-attackers from reading what you do on the web always use SSL - as far as it is available.
 To help with this use:
 SSL-Search-Engines

 To get them go here.
 The user "SSL Search Bar" has provided easily installable SSL-searchbar-plugins.
 You get SSL-plugins for all the alternative search-engines like ixquick, duckduckgo etc. there.
 Install those you happen to use.
 Privatelee also looks promising.
 But I haven't tried it out extensively.
-The next thing to do is to change macromedias ﬂash-settings:
+The next thing to do is to change macromedias flash-settings:

 Flash-Settings

 Go here.

-And ﬁght yourself through their nasty settings-manager.
+And fight yourself through their nasty settings-manager.
 Set everything to "0" or "never allow"/"never ask again" and delete all stored website-content.
 Give special attention to the "webcam and mic"- options... wink

 You might as well set the permissions of your .macromedia folder to read only - but that's kind of unnecessary because you want to make sure to edit the options mentioned above - to make sure that you don't allow websites to use your mic or webcam...
 [I actually take this one step further by disabling them in BIOS and sticking some neatly cut little piece of black cardboard on my webcam.
 Just because you're paranoid doesn't mean they aren't after you... big_smile ] And if you set the parameters in the settings-manager accordingly nothing will be written to that folder anyway.

 Now we come to the fun part.
-Finetuning Firefox using about:conﬁg.
+Finetuning Firefox using about:config.
 If you've never done this before: No reason to freak out.
 It's really easy.

-about:conﬁg
+about:config
 You can simply copy/paste these variables into the search-bar at the top: e.g. "browser.cache.disk.enable" and then double-click on the entry that shows up to modify the settings.

-disable browser cache: browser.cache.disk.enable:false browser.cache.disk_cache_ssl:false browser.cache.oﬄine.enable:false browser.cache.memory.enable:false browser.cache.disk.capacity:0 browser.cache.disk.smart_size.enabled:false browser.cache.disk.smart_size.ﬁrst_run:false browser.cache.oﬄine.capacity:0 dom.storage.default_quota:0 dom.storage.enabled:false dom.indexedDB.enabled:false dom.battery.enabled:false
+disable browser cache: browser.cache.disk.enable:false browser.cache.disk_cache_ssl:false browser.cache.oﬄine.enable:false browser.cache.memory.enable:false browser.cache.disk.capacity:0 browser.cache.disk.smart_size.enabled:false browser.cache.disk.smart_size.first_run:false browser.cache.oﬄine.capacity:0 dom.storage.default_quota:0 dom.storage.enabled:false dom.indexedDB.enabled:false dom.battery.enabled:false

 disable history & localization browser.search.suggest.enabled:false browser.sessionstore.resume_from_crash:false geo.enabled:false ---misc other tweaks: keyword.enabled:false network.dns.disablePrefetch:true -> very important when using TOR network.dns.disablePrefetchFromHTTPS -> very important when using TOR dom.disable_window_open_feature.menubar:true dom.disable_window_open_feature.personalbar:true dom.disable_window_open_feature.scrollbars:true dom.disable_window_open_feature.toolbar:true browser.identity.ssl_domain_display:1 browser.urlbar.autocomplete.enabled:false browser.urlbar.trimURL:false privacy.sanitize.sanitizeOnShutdown:true network.http.sendSecureXSiteReferrer:false network.http.spdy.enabled:false ---> use http instead of google's spdy plugins.click_to_play:true ---> also check each drop-down-menu under "preferences"-